needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/RatchetStateManager.md

 #### Advanced Key Derivation

-For advanced use cases where you want to handle encryption/decryption externally, use `ExternalRatchetStateManager` instead of `RatchetStateManager`.
-See the `ExternalRatchetStateManager` documentation for details on external key derivation workflows.
+For advanced use cases where you want to handle encryption/decryption externally, use `RatchetKeyStateManager` instead of `DoubleRatchetStateManager`.
+See the `RatchetKeyStateManager` documentation for details on external key derivation workflows.

 **Important:** Do not mix external key derivation methods with the standard `ratchetEncrypt`/`ratchetDecrypt` API.
 Use separate manager instances for each workflow to avoid state inconsistencies and security issues.